 A representative body of students of Hispanic origin, Latino Scholars Alliance is charged with the authority to provide a supportive social and academic network of peers.
 The organization celebrates the diverse cultures and heritages of Hispanic origin, and membership is open to the entire College community.

-For students interested in the great outdoors—everything from archery to turkey calling.
+For students interested in the great outdoors— activities such as archery, turkey calling, campfires and more!

 Phi Theta Kappa

 Invitation to join the Beta Nu Delta Chapter honor society is extended to full-time students maintaining a grade point average of 3.5 or higher.
 Personal enrichment is gained through the organization’s four hallmarks of scholarship, leadership, service and fellowship.

 Dedicated to all aspects of the Christian lifestyle, meeting weekly to fellowship and share faith based experiences.

 Residence Hall Council

 A representative body of students initiating and carrying out relevant policies concerning residence hall life.

 Students may participate in competitions through SkillsUSA to test their technical skills against their peers and industry standards.
 SkillsUSA enhances the lives and careers of students, instructors, and industry representatives as they strive to be champions at work.

 A student chapter of the national organization dedicated to inspire, prepare, and support students for the advancement of manufacturing.